 ligament injuries where an 80% re-injury rate was quoted for horses allowed turn out.
 Many horses will feel better or play too hard in spite of their injuries causing them to re-injure winding up back at square one.

-If your horse does not like being in a stall or gets stressed out being confined, we recommend:
+If your horse does not like being in a stall or becomes stressed during confinement, we recommend:

-– Providing a friend either beside or across from your horse.
+– Provide a friend either beside or across from your horse.
 Horses are social animals and hate being left alone.
-If a horse is not possible then a goat or other animal may be a source of amusement.
+If a horse buddy is not available then a goat or another type of animal may be a source of amusement.

 – Entertainment devices such as Jolly Balls, Lick its, music, and believe it or not even videos of horses frolicking can be a source of entertainment.